dmenezesgabriel/tortuga-ui/README.md

 This will sync the changes between this package and a test project.

-1. into the root of this folder use the command `npm link`.
+1. In the root of this project use the command `npm link`.
 2. Create another vue project with `npm init vue@latest`.
 3. Enter in the new project and use the command `npm link vbc-ui`.
 4. You can then use the package as the following: